The Best Jogging Strollers of 2025, From a Gear Expert, Runner + Mom

 How to Choose a Jogging Stroller

-When researching jogging strollers, consider two things: your lifestyle and the stroller’s specific features.
+When researching jogging strollers, consider two things: your lifestyle and the stroller’s features.

-From a lifestyle perspective, think about how you see yourself using a jogging stroller.
+From a lifestyle standpoing, think about how you'll actually use your stroller.

-• Brakes and safety tether.
-A handbrake and wrist handle for emergency stops and for slowing down is a jogging stroller must-have, according to Goodman—especially if you live in a hilly area like she does.
+Brakes and safety tether.
+A handbrake and wrist handle for emergency stops and for slowing down is a jogging stroller must-have, according to Goodman—especially if you live in a hilly area.

-• Harness.
-Just like your baby’s car seat, the seat in a jogging stroller should have a five-point harness to keep your child secure.
+Harness.
+Like your baby’s car seat, the seat in a jogging stroller should have a five-point harness to keep your child secure.

-• Canopy and recline.
-Look for an extra-large canopy to shield your child from the elements.
-Goodman also recommends a peekaboo window so you can check in on your little one while running.
-Also, pay attention to how far back the seat reclines.
+Canopy and recline.
+Choose an extra-large canopy for weather protection and a peekaboo window for quick check-ins.
 “I like the lay-flat capability of my Thule,” says Goodman.
 “We've used this when my kiddo falls asleep on the run.
 Sadly it’s no longer an occurrence at two and a half years, but great when he was younger.”

-• An adjustable handlebar.
-If you have a multiple-runner household, this is a nice feature to have so the stroller is comfortable for people of varying heights.
+An adjustable handlebar.
+If you have a multiple-runner household, this is a nice feature to have so everyone can find a comfortable height.
 “I now put it on the lowest height setting and sometimes my kiddo will push himself!” says Goodman.

-• Cargo space and accessories.
-If you’re hoping to stash an extra layer, snacks, a water bottle or anything else while you’re out for a run or walk, consider the amount of storage space under the jogger and whether or not it’s covered.
+Cargo space and accessories.
+If you’re hoping to stash an extra layer, snacks or water, consider the basket size and whe.
 “The Thule has a zip-shut one and my friend's BOB does not, and she's had things fly out of the basket when running,” notes Goodman.
 Also check out the types of accessories available, like a snack tray or a rain cover.

 Tips for Running with a Stroller